Admit it; you miss those nights where you can go to sleep without worry.

 All in all, developing a good bedtime routine will help.
 Stick with it!

 Good luck getting your toddler to sleep in their own room.
-Have patience, have a plan, and make sure you always put them back to bed!
+Please have patience, have a plan, and make sure you always put them back to bed!

 You will need it.